redis-developer/fastapi-redis-tutorial/README.md

 This is an example API that demonstrates how to use Redis with FastAPI to build a fully async web service in Python.

 The API is called *IsBitcoinLit*.
-Readers outside the U.S. who unfamiliar with the slang term "lit" might enjoy this [Merriam-Webster etymology](https://www.merriam-webster.com/words-at-play/lit-meaning-origin#:~:text=Lit%20has%20been%20used%20as,is%20%22exciting%20or%20excellent.%22).
+Readers outside the U.S. who are unfamiliar with the slang term "lit" might enjoy this [Merriam-Webster etymology](https://www.merriam-webster.com/words-at-play/lit-meaning-origin#:~:text=Lit%20has%20been%20used%20as,is%20%22exciting%20or%20excellent.%22).